telatin/bioinfo/slurm/README.md

 `sb.pl -c 6 -h 8 -s samtools-1.5  --run "samtools view -bS aln.sam | samtools sort -@ 6 -o aln.bam -"`

+#### To specify requested time
+Use the -d DAYS -h HOURS switces

+#### To use a conda environment
+Place a 'conda_source' file in your home, then use the `--conda` to source it, and finally `-s ENV` to require a specific environmenet

+#### To use software installed as modules
+Generally use as many `-s MODULE` switches as needed, they'll be taken from NBI catalogue.
+Also add `--ei` to switch to EI catalogue

+### Logs

+By default every script is saved in `~/slurm/jobs` and STDOUT/STDERR files in `~/slurm/logs`.

+To search these files knowing the jobname:

+`sb.pl --search JOBNAME`

 ### Author